-In the 2nd century BC, it was conquered by the Romans and gained some of its old glory, but in the Byzantine times, the city was frequently raided by northern tribes and fell into decline again.
+In the 2nd century BC, it was conquered by the Romans and gained some of its old glory, but in Byzantine times, it was frequently raided by northern tribes and fell into decline again.

-At that time, Greece had just survived from a long fight for independence, the modern Greek state had just been formed and the people needed a symbol to connect modern Greece to the glorious ancient years.
-This is why Athens became the capital of the country and reformation plans started immediately.
+At that time, Greece had survived a long fight for independence, the modern Greek state had just been formed and the people needed a symbol to connect modern Greece to the glorious ancient years.
+This is why this particular city became the capital of the country and reformation plans started immediately.

-Although the city's center might discourage visitors with its disorganized appearance, there are places of historical beauty to visit, such as Plaka, Monastiraki, and Thissio.
+Although the city's center might discourage visitors with its disorganized appearance at first, there are several places of historical beauty to visit, such as Plaka, Monastiraki, and Thissio.

 Except for the capital of Greece, Athens is also a transportation hub, as it hosts an International Airport and is located very close to the port of Piraeus, the main gateway to the islands.
 In the region of Attica, there are two more ports, Rafina and Lavrion, where ferries to the Greek islands depart from.